venomousboxer/chabot-backend/README.md

-# icts-chatbot
+# chatbot
-Chat bot for ICTS-LMS
+A simple retrieval based chatbot

 # How to run
 1. Clone the repository